-Abstract

-Recent panel studies have found relatively high point estimates for the elasticity of aggregate price measures with respect to productivity in (former) transition economies, while other studies report price-productivity elasticity estimates to depend positively on average productivity in the sample.
-We aim to reconcile both results by putting comparative price developments of transition economies in an international perspective.
-We argue that estimating simple price-productivity relationships without the inclusion of other real factors connected to reform effort might severely bias estimates for CEEC economies.
-Our results imply that, when controlling for reform effort and therefore avoiding this endogeneity problem, the price-productivity-elasticity for CEEC economies was not different from that of non-transition economies during the first 15 years of transition.
+Abstract: We aim to put comparative price developments of transition economies in an international perspective.
+We argue that estimating simple price-productivity relationships without the inclusion of other explanatory factors connected to reform effort might severely bias estimates for CEEC and CIS economies.
+Our results imply that, when controlling for reform effort and therefore avoiding this endogeneity problem, the price-productivity elasticity for CEEC and CIS economies was not different from that of non-transition economies during the first 15 years of transition.

-JEL-Classification: F40, F43

-Keywords: Balassa-Samuelson, transition
+JEL-Classification: F40, F43 Keywords: Balassa-Samuelson, transition